 Our culture often promotes and substitutes image over substance.
 It seems a good idea to be aware of what we are doing for the affirmation we all want (need?).
 To me, a person who is off center seems more real in a largely scripted culture, but I guess that can become a script too.
 I doubt we can nail down identity, it seems fluid, but we do seem to have points of reference that are less mobil.
 I think being aware of (and familiar with) those 'points' provide places for us to connect.

 I am attracted to sweet people.
 I can't think of another word to describe what I mean.
 I'm not talking about syrup.
 "Sweet" is an attitude that seems to accompany those who have found a way to keep a positive perspective on life.
-Reality is the glass is both half full and half empty.
-I think 'it' doesn't have to do with the glass or contents, but the approach.
-I dunno.
-I like sweet people.
+Life puts an edge on some people, on others it smooths them out.
+I think it depends on how we aline ourselves to the grind.

-For those who are interested, I've taken a few tests that assess your personality.
+For those who are interested, I've taken a few tests that assess personality.
 I'm EINTFP on Meyers Briggs (I know, two extra letters, but am level on EI and TF).
+I test out as a "nurturer" and a "skeptic" (anyone else think those two seem on opposite sides?
 I question authority of all types, including my own.
 I hate to see anyone hurting, even if they've been a jerk (heck, we are all potential jerks given the 'right' circumstances).
 Jerkdom is often a momentary choice, it doesn't have to be a permanent condition.